Australian women make up half of the national population, but only 18 per cent of active investors.

-CEO of micro-investing platform Sharesies Brooke Roberts has also observed that the new breed of investor is more likely to put their money behind things that align with their values.
+CEO of micro-investing platform Sharesies Brooke Roberts has also observed that the new breed of investor is more likely to put their money behind projects and companies that align with their values.

-She thinks the increase in female investors will also trigger a greater focus on diversity and inclusion at the product level.
+She believes the increase in female investors will also trigger a greater focus on diversity and inclusion at the product level.

 In a conversation with Bank of America, head of sustainable and impact investment strategy at Merrill and Bank of America Private Bank Jackie Vanderbrug said part of the reason is that for many women, investing and charitable giving are intertwined.